scottellis/overo-oe/README.md

 There are a several utility programs in my github account to help with testing the mt9p031 camera.
-They all have READMEs and are fairly simple testing apps.
+They all have READMEs and are fairly simple example apps.

 	https://github.com/scottellis/snap.git
 	https://github.com/scottellis/aewbctl.git
 	https://github.com/scottellis/camctl.git
 	https://github.com/scottellis/snapx.git